Skip to main content

 Contributors jfsinmsp manoharvk

-The combination of ONTAP storage solutions and Microsoft SQL Server enables the creation of enterprise-level database storage designs that can meet today's most demanding application requirements.
+The combination of ONTAP storage solutions and Microsoft SQL Server enables enterprise-level database storage designs that can meet today's most demanding application requirements.

-To optimize both technologies, it is vital to understand the SQL Server I/O pattern and characteristics.
-A well-designed storage layout for a SQL Server database supports the performance of SQL Server and the management of the SQL Server infrastructure.
+Optimizing a SQL Server on ONTAp solution requires understanding the SQL Server I/O pattern and characteristics.
+A well-designed storage layout for a SQL Server database must support the performance requirements of SQL Server while also delivering maximum managability of the infrastructure as a whole.
 A good storage layout also allows the initial deployment to be successful and the environment to grow smoothly over time as the business grows.

 Data storage design